 - SCM looks at the entire supply chain of a company to optimize the flow of information and materials between internal and external suppliers, production, distributors and customers.

-ROLE OF LOGISTICS IN SCM:
+ROLE OF LOGISTICS IN SUPPLY CHAIN MANAGEMENT:

 The main role of logistics in supply chain management is primarily to increase the overall value of each delivery, which is identified by customer satisfaction.
 This means that the reduction and optimization of labor resources must be tied in with keeping up a certain level of quality customer service.
 This problem is solved both by reducing the total labor resources (primarily by eliminating unnecessary chain links), and by introducing automation solutions.